Matt Bruenig: Personal life

-Since 2014, Bruenig is married to Elizabeth Bruenig, a staff writer for The Atlantic and formerly an opinion writer and editor at The Washington Post and The New York Times, whom he met in their high school debate team in Arlington.
+Since 2014, Bruenig has been married to Elizabeth Bruenig, a staff writer for The Atlantic and formerly an opinion writer and editor at The Washington Post and The New York Times, whom he met in their high school debate team in Arlington.
 They have two children, and also host together The Bruenigs Podcast.
 In 2020, Bloomberg News reported that Bruenig was producing a podcast, alongside his wife, that generated about $9,000 per month from listeners.

-Bruenig was diagnosed as autistic in adulthood.
+Matt Bruenig was diagnosed as autistic in adulthood.